UPWELLING

 Description

-Coastal upwelling is a current phenomenon strongly influenced not only by marine currents but also by the intensity and direction of the wind along the coast.
-Specifically, the wind blowing parallel to the coast can have the effect, under certain conditions, of generating a current that is deflected by the Coriolis force, in a direction perpendicular to the coast and offshore.
-Upwelling is precisely the vertical current phenomenon that moves deeper, colder waters to replace the surface water dragged offshore by the wind.
-The carrying current, which originates mainly due to salinity variations, tends to bring water up from the bottom, water that is colder than that near the surface and rich in nutrients.
+Coastal upwelling is a current phenomenon strongly influenced not only by sea currents, but also by the intensity and direction of the wind along the coast.
+In this case, the wind blowing in a direction parallel to the coast can have the effect, under some conditions, of generating a current which is diverted due to the Coriolis force, in a direction orthogonal to the coast and towards the open sea.
+Upwelling is precisely the vertical current phenomenon that moves deeper and colder waters that replace the surface water dragged offshore by the wind.
+The carrying current, which originates above all from variations in salinity, therefore tends to bring water up from the bottom, water which is colder than that present near the surface and rich in nutrients.
 This phenomenon has a significant impact on the local fish fauna.
-Upwelling is an extremely interesting phenomenon for identifying coastal areas with high nutrient concentrations and consequently increased local fish fauna.
-Upwelling phenomena have a significant influence on the recirculation of plankton-rich waters.
-Fish and marine organisms benefit greatly from this; it results in a significant increase in fish diversity and the fishery productivity of the sea area affected by the phenomenon.
-Due to the strong influence of the wind in generating the upwelling phenomenon, the identification of the most favorable areas for the development of this process was carried out by calculating the frequencies of windy events in a direction parallel to the coast using data from the tide gauge stations of the National Tide Gauge Network.
-Specifically, hourly wind data were used for those stations that had a sufficiently high number of recorded data; wind episodes within a 30-degree arc centered around the direction parallel to the coast at the point of interest, and with an intensity greater than 3 m/s, were selected.
+Upwelling is an extremely interesting phenomenon for the purposes of identifying coastal areas with high concentrations of nutrients and consequent increase in local fish fauna.
+In fact, upwelling phenomena have a notable influence on the recirculation of plankton-rich waters.
+Fish and marine organisms therefore benefit greatly from it; the result is a notable increase in fish diversity and in the abundance of fish in the arm of the sea affected by the phenomenon.
+Due to the strong influence of the wind in the generation of the upwelling phenomenon, the identification of the most favorable areas for the development of this process was achieved through the calculation of the frequencies of wind events in a direction parallel to the coast using data from the tide gauge stations of the National Tide Gauge Network.
+In detail, hourly wind data were used for those stations that presented a sufficiently high number of recorded data; wind episodes included in a 30 degree arc centered around the direction parallel to the coast at the point of interest, and with an intensity greater than 3 m/s were selected.

 Purpose

-To identify sea areas favorable to the occurrence of the phenomenon and, therefore, where a higher concentration of fish fauna is reasonably expected.
+Identify stretches of sea favorable to the occurrence of the phenomenon and, therefore, where it is reasonable to expect a greater concentration of fish fauna.

 Policy relevance and utility for users